RichardSterry/msc-project/docs/world_features.md

 # WORLD Features

-To illustrate WORLD acoustic feature, I will use the sentence 230:
+To illustrate WORLD acoustic feature, I will use speaker 330 (an American female), sentence 230:

 > "We talk about Mr. Michael Johnson, and he is awesome."

-For speaker 330 (an American female).

 * [Waveforms -> Acoustic Features](#from-waveforms-to-acoustic-features)